civicrm/civicrm-core/ext/afform/docs/roadmap.md

   (OHUPA-4), we'd incorporate a merge or rebase mechanism (and provide the diff/export on web+cli).
 To reduce unnecessary merge-conflicts and allow structured UI for bona-fide merge-conflicts, the diff/merge should be based on HTML elements and IDs (rather than lines-of-text).
+* API Request Batching -- If a page makes multiple API calls at the same time, they fire as separate HTTP requests.
+This concern is somewhat mitigated by HTTP/2, but not really -- because each subrequest requires a separate CMS+CRM bootstrap.
+Instead, the JS API adapter should support batching (i.e. all API calls issued within a 5ms window are sent as a batch).
+* Default CSS: There's no mechanism for defining adhoc CSS.
+This is arguably a feature, though, because the CSS classes should be validated (to ensure theme interoperability).